apy-h/dna-alignment-algos/README.md

 The user inputs two or more DNA sequences as their standard string representations, where `A` represents the nucleotide adenine, `T` represents thymine, `C` represents cytosine, and `G` represents guanine.
 For example, `GATTCGACGC` is a sample input  sequence with 10 nucleotides with two adenines, two thymines, three cytosines, and three guanines.

-Depending on how the user is interacting with the program, they will either seperate each input sequence with either a single space or a newline.
+Depending on how the user is interacting with the program, they will seperate each input sequence with either a single space or a newline.
 If the user is uploading a file as input, it must have the `.CSV` extension (case insensitive) and have each sequence on a newline with no other seperators.

 ### Output